Water Tips & Resources

 Backflow Prevention Program

 The city's backflow technician performs a hazard assessment of all commercial buildings and residential irrigation systems.
-Every new business will be inspected prior to the issuing of the certificate of occupancy and it is the owner's responsibility to have the annual assembly tested.
+Every new business will be inspected before the issuing of the certificate of occupancy and it is the owner's responsibility to have the annual assembly tested.

 To find a Certified Backflow Tester, refer to the State Backflow Technician List.